Lisa Marie Presley and Elvis: “I Love You Because”

 Moorer wrote “The Duel,” as well as the rest of the songs on the album, with her then husband, Doyle “Butch” Primm.
 Within a year of the album’s release, the two would divorce, so it is hard not to hear some of the dissolution of their marriage in the dark edges of the album.

-The album was a surprise to reviewers who liked Moorer’s earlier more country sound.
+The album was a surprise to reviewers who liked Moorer’s earlier music that sounded more country.
 I understand those first impressions, but the album is deep, requiring repeated listenings to mine its jewels.

 When I bought The Duel, I listened to it a few times before putting it away, unimpressed.
 But many months later, looking for a CD to play in the car, I picked it up again and began listening to it closely, as one does in a car.
 And I listened again and again, as the CD stayed in my car CD player for months.
 It was only after hearing the song “The Duel” several times that I eventually really understood what it was about.